Cogmasters/concord/docs/BUILDING_A_BOT.md

 $ gcc myBot.c -o myBot.out -ldiscord -lcurl -lcrypto -lpthread -lm
 ```

-## Running the bot
+## Execute the bot

-Simply run the generated executable as such:
+Simply run the generated executable like so:

 ```bash
 $ ./myBot.out
 ```

-### Get the bot's response
+### Test the bot

-By heading to a channel of which your bot has access and type "ping" or "pong" to test it.
+By heading to a channel of which your bot has access and then type "ping" or "pong".

 ### Terminate the bot

-With `Ctrl-C` or by closing the Terminal to kill the process.
+With `Ctrl-C` or by closing the Terminal.